ait-testbed/attackmate-client/README.md

 # AttackMate Playbook CLI Client

 This is a command-line client for interacting with the AttackMate API server for remotely executing playbooks.
+[Client Documentation[(https://ait-testbed.github.io/attackmate-client/latest/) on github pages.

 **AttackMate** is a framework for automated security testing and attack simulation.
-For more information about the AttackMate framework, please visit the [main AttackMate repository](https://github.com/ait-testbed/attackmate).
+For more information about the AttackMate framework, please visit the [main AttackMate repository](https://github.com/ait-testbed/attackmate) and the [ AttackMate api  server](https://github.com/ait-testbed/attackmate-api-server)

-## Installation
+## Client Installation

 Clone the repository: